 C) HNRS 152F, Leadership: Personal and Organizational Challenges for Change.

 D) MGMT 360, Principles of Management

 F) IME 664, Engineering Management

-A) Simply submit the 2020 approval form with your signature and give to the engineering student records office.
-The student records office will confirm the minor (or second major).
+A) Simply submit the 2020 approval form with your signature to your department.
+Your academic advisor (or desiganted 2020 reviewer) will confirm the minor (or second major) completion using Degree Works.

 A) Remember the rules of service learning; it must 1) be an educational experience that is course-based and credit -bearing.